izikeros/blog/content/posts/posts/2022/2022-08-31-best-self-hosted-rss-feeds-2022.md

 ---
-title: The Best Self-Hosted, Open Source RSS Feed Readers in 2022
-date: 2022-08-31
-modified: 2022-08-31
+Category: Howto
+Date: '2022-08-31'
+Image: /images/head/rss_banner_small.jpg
+Modified: '2023-07-12'
+Slug: the-best-self-hosted-rss-feed-readers-in-2022
-status: published
+Status: published
-tags: rss, news, feed-reader, self-hosted,
-summary: Best self-hosted RSS Feed Readers selected by popularity and project activity.
+Summary: Best self-hosted RSS Feed Readers selected by popularity and project activity.
-slug: the-best-self-hosted-rss-feed-readers-in-2022
-category: Howto
+Tags: rss, news, feed-reader, self-hosted,
+Title: The Best Self-Hosted, Open Source RSS Feed Readers in 2022
 citation_needed: false
-Image: /images/head/rss_banner_small.jpg
 ---
 ## What is RSS
 >**RSS** (**Really Simple Syndication**) is a web feed that allows users and applications to access updates to websites in a standardized, computer-readable format.
 Subscribing to RSS feeds can allow a user to keep track of many different websites in a single news aggregator, which constantly monitors sites for new content, removing the need for the user to manually check them.